ManiMajd89/Image-Text-Extractor/README.md

 ## Features

 - **Preprocessing**:
-  - Converts images to grayscale.
+  - Converts images to grayscale for simpler processing.
-  - Uses adaptive thresholding for binarization.
+  - Uses adaptive thresholding to binarize the image and make text regions prominent.
-  - Applies dilation to enhance text regions.
+  - Applies dilation to expand text regions for better detection.
 - **Text Detection**:
-  - Finds contours to identify potential text areas.
+  - Finds contours to identify potential text regions.
-  - Filters small or irrelevant regions.
+  - Filters out small contours to remove irrelevant areas.
 - **Text Extraction**:
-  - Crops and processes text regions.
+  - Crops and resizes text regions for improved OCR accuracy.
-  - Uses Tesseract OCR to extract readable text.
+  - Extracts text using Tesseract OCR.
 - **Output**:
-  - Saves detected text to a file (`detected text.txt`).
+  - Saves the extracted text to `detected text.txt`.
-  - Displays detected text in the terminal.
+  - Prints the extracted text directly to the terminal.
-  - Optionally visualizes text regions on the image.

 ---